LethalCompanyCommunity/ModdingWiki/docs/installation/installing-r2modman.md

 That's it!
 You have just successfully modded Lethal Company!

-If you'd like to sync your mods with friends, navigate to the [syncing r2modman profiles](syncing-mods) page.
+If you'd like to sync your mods with friends, navigate to the [sharing r2modman profiles](syncing-mods) page.